robertsenputras/test_kafka_lab/README.md

 Ref:\
   [kcat usage](https://docs.confluent.io/platform/current/app-development/kafkacat-usage.html)
   [kcat GitHub](https://github.com/edenhill/kcat)

-## Optional but Recommended
-For your group project you will be reading movies from the Kafka stream.
-Try finding the list of all topics and then read some movielog streams to get an idea of what the data looks like:
-`kcat -b localhost:9092 -L`

 ## Additional resources
 - [Kafka Introduction Video 1](https://www.youtube.com/watch?v=PzPXRmVHMxI) <- Recommended video for a quick 5-min introduction to Kafka